jamiegonzalez/idk/Generate-Frequency-Spectra.md

 ### Use case 3: Single channel, downsampled FFT

 ```
+% chan 3, no smoothing
 chan_here = 3;
+[fft3, freq_labels3, n_freq_bin3, freq_bin_width3] = compute_fourier(EEG,chan_here);

+% chan 3, smoothing of 2
 smooth_factor = 2;
-[fft3, freq_labels] = compute_fourier(EEG,chan_here,smooth_factor);
+[fft4, freq_labels4, n_freq_bin4, freq_bin_width4] = compute_fourier(EEG,chan_here, smooth_factor);

+before_smooth = [n_freq_bin3, freq_bin_width3]
+after_smooth2 = [n_freq_bin4, freq_bin_width4]
 ```

 Result:
 This will run the FFT on only channel 3 of the given EEG dataset.
 Additionally, the 'smooth_factor' is used to downsample the FFT, so that x/2 points are returned.
 Thus, the output is half as long.
 The elements are averaged together, so there are half as many frequency bins, each with twice the width.
+Here, the additional optional output arguments of 'compute_fourier' are shown.
+The 3rd output argument, n_freq_bin, will return the number of frequency bins, and the 4th output argument is the width of each of these frequency bins.

 ## See also:
 ```